SSS-Says-Snek/name_goes_here_lol/CONTRIBUTING.md

 That's it for now lol

 ## Requirements for contributing
-- [X] Contributions must be solve a problem and/or fix a bug
+- [X] Contributions must solve a problem and/or fix a bug
 - [X] Contributors are expected to follow the project's Code of Conduct
 - [X] Contributors must not add harmful contributions to the project